pavangk7/gcc-2.0-user-documentation/view-billing-report.md

 By default, the console shows the **AWS Billing Dashboard** page.
 To understand what is displayed on this page, visit [AWS documentation on Billing Dashboard](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/view-billing-dashboard.html).

 9. In the navigation pane, choose **Bills**.
-By default, the current month bill detail is displayed.
+By default, the current month's bill detail is displayed.

 <kbd>![billing-dashboard](images/view-bills.png)</kbd>